pixotech/performance-workshop/deck.md

 ![width:500px](https://camo.githubusercontent.com/7a8b6a7f43c5fc685a5b5cd5541566fbaf42be38e0dc1c2ecc2c4963697d1c52/687474703a2f2f692e696d6775722e636f6d2f737a7a443971302e706e67)
 - is a simple command line tool to place load on a webserver
-    - `brew install hey`
+    - `brew install hey` or download from https://github.com/rakyll/hey
-- Be careful running the default settings, 50 req/s for 250 request can be alot for dynamic sites without cache, for static/cached its fine.
+- Be careful running the default settings
-    - `hey https://poor-performance.pixodev.net` defaults to 50reqs/s for 250 requests
+    - `hey https://poor-performance.pixodev.net` 50/s for 250 requests
     - `hey -n 500 -c 10 https://poor-performance.pixodev.net` 500 requests at 10/s
     - `hey -z 10m -c 5 https://poor-performance.pixodev.net` runs for 10m with 5/s